maxh33/showcase-twitter-clone/DEPLOYMENT.md

 ### CI/CD Secret Configuration for GitHub Actions

-When using the non-virtual environment approach, update these secrets in your GitHub repository:
+For the non-virtual environment approach, these are the secrets in your GitHub repository:

 - `PYTHONANYWHERE_HOST`: Your PythonAnywhere hostname (typically ssh.pythonanywhere.com)
 - `PYTHONANYWHERE_USERNAME`: Your PythonAnywhere username